 Medication management services are a critical component of behavioral health care.
 This can be true whether you’re seeking treatment for a mental health disorder or an addiction.
 Medication plays an important role in many treatments, but the incorrect medicine or doses can also cause damage or harm.
-At The Florida House Experience, we work to provide holistic treatment that addresses the entire person.
+At FHE Health, we work to provide holistic treatment that addresses the entire person.
 That includes helping you understand the role of medication (or lack of it) in your treatment and recovery.

 What Is Medication Management?